quicwg/multipath/draft-ietf-quic-multipath.md

 ### Immediate path initiation

-The server may receive packets for a yet unused path-ID that do not contain a path challenge.
+The server may receive packets for a yet unused Path ID that do not contain a path challenge.
 Such packets are valid if the can be properly decrypted and if they contain a valid connection ID. ({{path-initiation}}
 specifies that the client may send data packets immediately if "it has previously